Best 12V and 24V Lithium Trolling Motor Batteries

 On the other hand, lithium batteries have a few issues that one must be aware of:

 - safety concerns: if mistreated, lithium batteries may overheat, catch fire or even explode - and this is a serious warning.
-To prevent that, lithium battery MUST have a BMS system that monitors the battery and protect it from unwanted events like short circuit, over-charge, over-voltage, large charging currents, large discharging currents, over- and under-temperature protection, etc. Also, the BMS system must be able to monitor and if required to equalize individual cells, in order to avoid imbalances in the battery.
+To prevent that, lithium batteries MUST have a BMS system that monitors the battery and protects it from unwanted events like short circuits, over-charging, over-voltage, large charging currents, large discharging currents, over- and under-temperature protection, etc. Also, the BMS system must be able to monitor and, if required to equalize individual cells, in order to avoid imbalances in the battery.

 - charging: lithium batteries can't be charged using lead-acid battery chargers.
 However, most modern intelligent AGM/Gel-cell battery chargers come with 'lithium battery' charging modes, ensuring that they can be also used for charging lithium batteries.
 Just to be sure, some manufacturers deliver lithium battery chargers with their batteries by default.